utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Sum numerical values

-Get values from every instance of a key-value pair in an object and add the values together.
+Get values from every instance of a key-value pair in an object or array, add the values together, and return the result.
+The example below gets every `amount` field's value in the `payments` array and returns their sum.

 ### FQL